 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our content.

-What could happen if you default on a payday loan
+What happens if you default on a payday loan?

-Learn what lenders can and cannot do if you default on a payday loan, and how to avoid trouble by understanding the consequences of defaulting on a loan.
+Learn what lenders can and cannot do if you default on a payday loan, plus how to avoid trouble by understanding the consequences of defaulting on a loan.

 Perhaps you didn’t have the cash on hand to repair your car or your electric bill spiked thanks to a heat wave.
 Maybe you didn’t have enough to get you through until your next paycheque.
 Whatever the reason, the need for immediate money drove you to a payday loan lender.